Last updated on July 20th, 2019 at 10:58 am

 - Manually uninstalling Programs

-- How to clear cache on Mac and delete cache files from MacBook
+- How to clear the cache on Mac and delete cache files from MacBook

 - Mac running slow: Easy fix to this frustrating problem